We are surprised how close canton Uri is from our home near Zurich. After a 45-minute drive, we reach the Schöllenen Gorge and the Devil's Bridge.

 An alpine chalet with Scandinavian design

 The lobby of the Radisson Blu Hotel Reussen is very spacious.
-It has several functional spaces: a circular fireplace, a table that serves as a coworking desk, the “barbar” lounge or large couches that invite to linger.
+It has several functional spaces: a circular fireplace, a table that serves as a coworking desk, the “barbar” lounge, or large couches that invite to linger.

-Somewhere, Mamiko even discovers a built-in shelf which is stacked with popular board games for guests to borrow.
+Somewhere, Mamiko even discovers a built-in shelf that is stacked with popular board games for guests to borrow.
 And there is plenty of modern Scandinavian design, too.
 We particularly like the oversized origami polar bear…

 The materials are of high quality - the kinds of structures and textures we are used to from five-star hotels.
 Take the wooden elements, such as the floor or the doors: they are a warm reminder that we are nestled amid the Swiss Alps.

 Powder to spare at the SkiArena Andermatt Sedrun

 The next morning, I am the first to draw the curtains of our floor-to-ceiling windows.
 I go straight back to bed from where I gaze at a Winter Wonderland.
 The cable cars are already operating, taking skiers from Andermatt straight to the slopes.

 Andermatt offers two options for skiing.
 There are the steep black runs at Gemsstock, or the expansive blue/red slopes connecting Gütsch and Sedrun.
 Due to the different cable car stations, it would not be practical to ski both regions in one day.
 We opt for Gütsch, which seems sunnier and more adequate for our skills.